Denmark Jutland

 You can find no less than 60 kilometres of white sand beaches in the area!

-Skagen Sønderstrand, Damstederne, Nordstrand and Kandestederne are some of the most popular beaches.
+Skagen Sønderstrand, Damstederne, Nordstrand and Kandestederne are some of the best beaches in Skagen.

 Sunrise at Grenen in Skagen, Denmark

-Find all of the best things to do and see in Skagen marked on the map below.
+Find all of the best things to do in Skagen marked on the map below.

 Click the icon in the top left corner of the map to navigate using a list.